AlexandrosPol/AlexandrosPol.github.io/README.md

 Analyzing the Titanic dataset to predict survival rates using machine learning in Python.
 The project demonstrates data cleaning, exploratory data analysis, and the application of classification algorithms.

 ### [Card Deck - Image Classification](https://github.com/AlexandrosPol/Data-Science-Projects/blob/main/Card%20Deck%20-%20Image%20Classification%20with%20PyTorch/card-deck-image-classification-with-pytorch.ipynb)
+This project involves classifying images of playing cards into their respective categories using deep learning.
+The dataset consists of images of playing cards, and the task is to correctly identify the rank and suit of each card.
+The project employs a convolutional neural network (CNN) implemented in PyTorch.
+The model is trained using a transfer learning approach with a pre-trained network from the timm library, specifically designed for image classification tasks.

 ### Skills and Technologies

 - **Programming Languages:** Proficient in R for statistical analysis and predictive modeling.
-Additionally, skilled in Python with experience using Jupyter Notebook, NumPy, pandas, matplotlib, and seaborn for data manipulation and visualization.
+Additionally, skilled in Python with experience using Jupyter Notebook, NumPy, pandas, scikit-Learn, torch, torchvision, matplotlib, and seaborn for data manipulation and visualization.
 - **Database Management:** Proficient in SQL, with certifications in PostgreSQL and experience using pgAdmin as a DBMS.
 - **Data Visualization and Analysis Tools:**
   - Tableau Public Profile: [View my Tableau visualizations](https://public.tableau.com/app/profile/alexandros.polyzoidis/vizzes).
 A showcase of my ability to translate complex datasets into actionable insights through engaging visualizations.